-- 1.1 Teams shall consist of a maximum of 20 skaters that have passed the standard eligibility requirements established by the Women's Flat Track Derby Association (WFTDA), shown in Appendix A. - 1.2 Teams are defined annually, according to the WFTDA season.
-Leagues may change their team roster as often as they choose. - 1.3 At most, 14 skaters may be on the game roster for a specific tournament or game.

-Leagues may rotate their game roster from their team roster between games or tournaments.
-However, game rosters may not be changed within four weeks of a specific game or tournament. - 1.4 A League may have more than one team.
+- 1.1 Teams shall consist of a maximum of 20 skaters that have passed the standard eligibility requirements established by the Women's Flat Track Derby Association (WFTDA), shown in Appendix A. - 1.2 At most, 14 skaters may be on the roster for a specific game.
+Leagues may rotate their game roster from their team roster between games. - 1.3 During a tournament, leagues may substitute alternates from their team roster.
+If a skater is pulled from the tournament and replaced with an alternate she may not re-enter the tournament in a subsequent game.
+(Not applicable to skater ejection, see 6.4.2.4.) - 1.4 A League may have more than one team.